tomvalk/RemoteGUI-Releases/README.md

 <details><summary>Android</summary>
 <p>

-- Go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store.
+- On your Android phone: Go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store

+- Download the latest **APK** file from [Releases](https://github.com/tomvalk/RemoteGUI-Releases/releases/tag/MobileGUI)

-- You can install APK files on your Android smartphone or tablet directly from your browser / file explorer app.
+- You can install the **APK** files on your Android smartphone or tablet directly from your browser or file explorer app.

 </p>